Brett Sterling: Playing career

 Sterling's four-year college career was spent with Colorado College, where he played with future Atlanta Thrashers teammate Colin Stuart.
-He accumulated 108 goals and 184 points in 150 games played over his college career and was drafted in the fifth round, 145th overall, by the Atlanta Thrashers in the 2003 NHL Entry Draft.
+He accumulated 108 goals and 184 points in 150 games played over his college career and was drafted in the fifth round, 145th overall, by the Atlanta Thrashers in the 2003 NHL entry draft.
 Sterling scored 28 points in 30 games as a sophomore for Colorado College.
 He finished third in scoring for the Tigers, missing the first part of the season due to an injury.
 Sterling's best collegiate season came in 2004–05, when he had 34 goals, 29 assists and 63 points.
 That year, he was a top 3 finalist for the Hobey Baker Award, given annually to college hockey's top player.
 The following year, in his senior season, he was a top 10 finalist.

 Sterling with the Baby Penguins in 2010.

 Sterling garnered many accolades in his first season of pro hockey.
 Playing with the Chicago Wolves, the Thrashers' American Hockey League affiliate, he amassed 55 goals and 97 points in 77 games.
 He also added 12 points in 15 playoff games.
 He won the Willie Marshall Award as the league's leading goal scorer, and also won the Dudley "Red" Garret Memorial Trophy as rookie of the year.
 In addition, he was also named to the All-Rookie Team and AHL First All-Star Team.

+American Hockey League

 With his stellar play in his only season in the AHL, Sterling made the Atlanta Thrashers roster out of training camp for the 2007–08 NHL season.
 He would score his first NHL goal against Johan Holmqvist on October 20, 2007.
 However, he was unable to maintain a high level of play on the struggling Thrashers and was sent back to Chicago shortly into the season.
 He would be called up several times during the year.

 During the 2008–09 season, Sterling's goal production dropped by 21 from 38 the previous season to only 17, his lowest total since 2003–04 when he was with Colorado College.
 He rebounded in 2009–10 to score 34 goals for Chicago in 55 games, tying with Ryan Keller of the Binghamton Senators for 6th in the league, however he would not play in any NHL games for the first time since his rookie season with the Wolves.

 Brett Sterling's 1st goal as a Penguin in his debut with the team.

+On June 23, 2010, Sterling was traded by the Thrashers, along with Mike Vernace and a 7th round selection in 2010 NHL entry draft (Lee Moffie), to the San Jose Sharks for future considerations in order to help the Thrashers facilitate an earlier trade of Dustin Byfuglien from the Chicago Blackhawks.
+However, with his contract set to expire the Sharks chose not to re-sign Sterling.